Multifidelity-Augmented Gaussian Process Inputs for Surrogate Modeling from Scarce Data: Multifidelity-Augmented Gaussian Process Inputs

 where $\Tilde{\by}_1(\theta) = \by_1 - \mu(\bX_1; \theta)$.
 Lastly, online predictions at unseen test inputs $\bX'$ are made by forming $\bPhi' = \phi_1(\bX')$ recursively using the low-fidelity model predictions, as in \cref{eq:recursive-features}.
 Once $\bPhi'$ is obtained, online predictions are made using the standard \gls{gp} posterior defined by

+Because of the recursive structure of the estimator, the coefficients of each surrogate model are successively multiplied across the levels of fidelity, which may cause instability in high-fidelity predictions.
+However, unstable model parameters tend to produce highly inaccurate surrogate models; sequentially optimizing the model parameters at each level of fidelity mitigates the risk of such recursive instabilities and we do not observe instabilities in our numerical experiments in \Cref{results}.
+Additionally, because each set of features $\phi_l(\bx)$ uses a concatenation of the system inputs $\bx$ and model outputs $h_{l-1}, \dots, h_K$, the entries of $\phi_l(\bx)$ may span multiple orders of magnitude.
+This often results in numerically ill-conditioned parameter optimization problems.
+A standard technique to accelerate convergence is transforming each entry of $\phi_{l}(\bx)$ to have zero mean and unit variance over the training inputs $\bX_l$.

 The proposed approach has several advantages over the existing methods discussed in \Cref{introduction}.
 In contrast to cokriging estimators, which solve large linear systems comprised of all high- and low-fidelity training data, we reduce cost by training surrogate models $h_K$ through $h_1$ sequentially, as the autoregressive estimators are trained.
 Switching to alternative low-fidelity surrogate models can further reduce cost in offline training and online prediction.
-Since the matrix $\bPhi_1$ contains all low-fidelity surrogate model evaluations, the high-fidelity surrogate model $h_1$ does not suffer from the Markovian property of the autoregressive estimators.
+Since the matrix $\bPhi_l$ contains all lower-fidelity surrogate model evaluations, the proposed method is not a first-order autoregressive strategy; rather, the order at a given level is exactly the number of available lower-fidelity surrogate models.
 The proposed method's integration of models $h_2$ through $h_K$ into a single GP kernel enables general nonlinear combinations of \emph{all} low-fidelity surrogate models to influence the predictions of the high-fidelity surrogate model $h_1$.
 Lastly, the mean function plays a subtle but crucial role in the estimator.
 Extrapolating outside of the training data is usually challenging for single-fidelity GP regression models; when an unseen test input is significantly far from the training inputs, the surrogate model simply outputs its functional prior \cite{rasmussen_gaussian_2008}.
 However, suppose $\mu:\R^{d+K-1} \times \Theta \rightarrow \R$ is a linear mean function of the form: